jburzynski/TypeGenDocs/source/overview.rst

 In short, TypeGen gets all C# classes/enums (annotated with appropriate attributes) from an assembly and generates corresponding TypeScript files for them in the file system.

+Since TypeGen takes a .NET assembly, in theory it is also possible to provide an assembly written in a different language than C#.
+However, TypeGen is only tested against C# code.

 Getting started
 ===============